unlocomqx/sveltekit-plugin-console/README.md

 ```

 ## Usage
-Use console.log normally on server code.
+Use console.log normally on your server code.
 You don't need to change anything.

+## Is this secure?
+This plugin only works on serve mode.
+It does not affect your production build.